What is Extended Producer Responsibility Legislation?

 Prohibits certain harmful substances in packaging.
 Requires producer financing of recycling and reuse of packaging materials.

-North American Environmental Legislation and Regulation
+North American Environmental Legislation

 Environment Canada is the regulatory authority in Canada for e-waste (general Info).
 This was achieved through the passage of the Canadian Environmental Protection Act (CEPA 1999).